V-Jayy/Tweaking-Mega-Book/README.md

 My name is **Jayy**, and I’ve been a part of the PC tweaking scene for a little over **2 years**.
 In that time, I’ve worked with over **500+ clients**, released widely-used free tools, and learned a *ton* about what actually works — and what’s just placebo.

 This project contaiuns guides, my personal stash of tested tweaks, scripts, and system configs and so much more.
+I will be slowly adding to thsi overtime and hope to transform it into something great.

 ---